-Is your door sticking, rubbing or jamming?
+Is your door sticking, rubbing, jamming or wedging?

 Whether you have a timber or plastic (Upvc) door, just follow our guide to solving this common issue.

 As an added bonus we’ll also show you how to stop a door from slamming shut.

 Reasons Why A Door May Be Sticking or Jamming